Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/notes-that-no-one-will-understand/lisa recollections ideas.md

 collecting knick nacks with her at Tuesday Morning and Pier One.
 We'd go out all the time with Gidget to buy decor and whatnot.

+One day when she was feeling bad, return cloths, stop by pier one and bought her nicknacks

 First retired
     Working on book, table in the sun room - find book Laying in bed watching tv all day, south facing room, sun streaming in, Zoe on the bed